mstocco/mariostoc.co/content/traininglog/20230212-challenge2023-19weeksout.md

 <!----->
 I was a bit disappointed that a referee felt the need to get involved in the final stage of the game; whatever, time to get on the trainer.

-I pedalled more of the Challenge Roth course from _Zell_, through _Hilpostein/Solar_, passed the swim/bike transition, finishing at the top of the big hill past _Eckersmühlen_.
+I discovered more of the Challenge Roth course from _Zell_, through _Hilpostein/Solar_, passed the swim/bike transition, finishing at the top of the big hill past _Eckersmühlen_.
 I pedalled as easy as I could with the _Beastie Boys_ playing in the background.
 Normalized power was 139W over the hour on the trainer with an average heart-rate of 112bpm (seems right).

 ![](/assets/jpg/image.jpeg)